JohnStout/decode_lab_code/src/decode_lab_code/utils/READ ME.md

 READ ME

+TODO:

+        Make a base class that all decode_lab_code objects inherit.
+This will restrict organization across different coding patterns

 image_utils: This is a group of functions for processing imaging data.
         It was designed for calcium imaging and is currently in progress.
         The most useful function is stacktiffs, which takes a bunch of .tif